-Our faculty members have a wide range of interests in their specialization areas.
-Their research interests span from curriculum integration to technology to language and literacy issues, all across a diverse range of grade levels and populations.
+Our faculty members have a wide range of interests in their areas of specialization.
+These interests span a diverse range of grade levels and populations.

 Curriculum Studies focuses on the dynamic, historical and cultural aspects of the educational experience.
-Special attention goes to the connections between theory and practice, the role of politics and policies relevant to school curricula, contrasting approaches to curriculum evaluation and reconceptualization, and critical analysis of curricular paradigms.
-The program emphasizes understanding curriculum, learning and teaching in various facets.
+Special attention is given to the connection between theory and practice, the role of politics and policies relevant to school curricula, contrasting approaches to curriculum evaluation and reconceptualization and critical analysis of curricular paradigms.

-Early Childhood Studies develops critical educational leaders, researchers, and facilitators of social change for children, their families and their teachers and caregivers.
-Research and scholarship are created to increase equity, social justice and life or education opportunities for those who are younger.
+Early Childhood Studies develops educational leaders, researchers and facilitators of social change for children, their families and their teachers and caregivers.
+Research and scholarship are created to increase equity, social justice and life opportunities for young people.
 Graduates prepare for diverse teaching, research and administrative responsibilities.

 Language and Literacy Studies focuses on theories, practices and policies associated with language and literacy in preparing scholars, researchers and educational leaders.
-The program improves educational practice through generating new knowledge and service to education institutions, governmental agencies and practitioners at all levels of education.
-Committed to theory-driven research that informs effective practice, faculty members acknowledge the complex role of language and culture in literacy as they mentor literacy leaders.
+The program improves educational practice through generating new knowledge and service to educational institutions, governmental agencies and practitioners at all levels of education through theory-driven research.
+Faculty members acknowledge the complex role of language and culture in literacy as they mentor literacy leaders.

-You’re expected to have competitive GRE scores and at least a 550 on the TOEFL if your native language is not English.
+You’re expected to have at least a 550 on the TOEFL if your native language is not English.
 Admission decisions are based on a holistic review of all materials.
 Completed applications should be received by Feb.
 1 to ensure consideration for any scholarships or department assistantships.
-Late applications will be considered for admission.
+Applications for fall are considered for admission Aug.
+1.

 Salaries for fellowships and assistantships are competitive.
-Out-of-state and international students who receive assistantships are eligible to pay in-state tuition rates.
-Information about other financial assistance programs is available at the financial aid website.
+Out-of-state and international students who receive assistantships are eligible for in-state tuition rates.
+Information about other financial assistance programs is available at financial aid website.